-Farmers Hen House began in 1997 with an Amish man's idea that producing organic eggs could be a way to keep small farms in the Kalona, Iowa area sustainable.
+Farmers Hen House began in 1997 with Amish farmer, Eldon T. Miller’s dream that producing organic eggs could be a way to keep small local family farms competitive in a modern economy.

-The business began with just a few farms, but soon began to grow.
-In 2000, a local man, Mark Miller, took ownership of the company, continuing the tradition of working with area family farmers.
+The business began with just 3 farms, but soon began to grow beyond the expectations and capacity of Eldon’s Amish lifestyle.
+In 2000, Mark Miller took ownership of the company, continuing the tradition of working with local family farms.

-Today, Farmers Hen House operates an egg grading and distribution facility in Kalona, Iowa.
-It’s where eggs from our network of family farms are cleaned, graded and packaged.
-Our network includes mostly local farms, as well as farms in Bloomfield, Iowa and northern Missouri.
+Today, Farmers Hen House has grown from 3 farms to over 50.
+Mark’s son Ryan, is now the president and co-owner of Farmers Hen House and oversees the egg grading and distribution facility in Kalona, Iowa.
+It’s where eggs from the network of family farms are cleaned, graded and packaged.
+The network includes mostly local Amish and Mennonite farms, as well as farms in Bloomfield, Iowa, and northern Missouri.